Human Resources Management: Maximizing Employee Potential and Organizational Success

 HRM Software

 HRM processes are often supported by sophisticated software that automates various HR functions and provides analytical insights.
 For instance, recruitment software tools and management systems have experienced significant growth, streamlining the hiring process from candidate sourcing to interviewing and onboarding.
 While on-premises systems were traditionally used, most areas of HR tech have transitioned to cloud-based software-as-a-service platforms.
-Prominent HRM software vendors include ADP, BambooHR, HROne, Isolved, Paycom, Paylocity, Personio, Rippling, SAP, and Workday.
+Prominent HRM software vendors include ADP, factoHR, BambooHR, HROne, Isolved, Paycom, Paylocity, Personio, Rippling, SAP, and Workday.
 HR professionals can also use communication tools such as Slack or texting software to be able to send an SMS link or notice when needed.

 HRM Career Opportunities and Requirements